Land Reclamation Program - Frequently Asked Questions (FAQs)

-Send in a letter to the Land Reclamation Program stating the name of the company and mine name, nature of your compliant, with clear directions concerning the nature of and location of the violation.
+Send a letter to the Land Reclamation Program stating the name of the company and mine name, nature of your concern, with clear directions concerning the nature of and location of the violation.
 You must state that you are requesting confidentiality if you wish for your identity to remain anonymous.
-The Land Reclamation Program will investigate the compliant and report the results to you.
+The Land Reclamation Program will investigate the concern and report the results to you.
 If you are dissatisfied with the results of the investigation you will have the right of appeal.
 Details on appeal rights will be sent to you in writing along with the results of the inspection.

 4. Are coal mining operations required to replace lost wildlife habitat?